Discover the Fast-Paced World of Journalism

 How To Steer Clear of Ethical and Legal Missteps.

-Learn how top reporters navigate dilemmas that can blow up even the most ironclad news story.
-Get the inside scoop from journalists and editors who scour stories for potential problems for their organizations.
+Learn how reporters navigate dilemmas.
+Get the scoop from journalists and editors who scour stories for problems.
 Discover how to protect your work before it goes live.

 How Social Media, Digital Tools, and Video Bring a Story to Life.

-Learn how news stories are translated across multiple media platforms, including video journalism, social media, and mobile.
-Explore how news consumption has evolved to include online news outlets, news aggregation sites and channels, and commentary.
-Discover the high-profile approach to “journalism as a brand” and entrepreneurial journalism.
+Learn how stories are translated across media platforms, including video, social, and mobile.
+Explore how news consumption has evolved to include online outlets, aggregation sites, and channels.

 Course Conclusion & Final Capstone Project.

-Delve into the future of journalism with reporters and top correspondents.
-Hear about career paths aspiring journalists pursue and how they do it.
-In the Final Project, craft your own story for the news platform of your choice—print, digital, video, or social media.
+Delve into the future of journalism.
+Hear about careers aspiring journalists pursue.
+Craft your own story for the platform of your choice—print, digital, video, or social.

 How You Will Benefit